hrbosker/hrbosker.github.io/content/demos/speech-is-not-easy/index.md

 So, all in all, I hope you're now convinced that:

-> What speech is like, then, is: not immediately transparent for the listener.
-Speech is fast, continuous, variable, and nonunique.
+> "What speech is like, then, is: not immediately transparent for the listener.
+Speech is fast, continuous, variable, and nonunique."

 > Anne Cutler, *Native Listening*, 2012, p.39